azzamsa/zman/docs/dev/releasing.md

   push and thus not run the release workflow.)
 - Wait for CI to finish creating the release.
 If the release build fails, then delete the tag from GitHub, make fixes, re-tag, delete the release, and push.
+- Copy the relevant section of the CHANGELOG.md to the tagged release notes.
 - Run `cargo publish`.